dashvlas/awesome-ios-interview/Resources/English.md

 ### What is Adapter Pattern?
 An Adapter allows classes with incompatible interfaces to work together.
 It wraps itself around an object and exposes a standard interface to interact with that object.

-## What Are B-Trees?
-B-trees are search trees that provide an ordered key-value store with excellent performance characteristics.
-In principle, each node maintains a sorted array of its own elements, and another array for its children

 ## What is Memento Pattern?
 In Memento Pattern saves your stuff somewhere.
 Later on, this externalized state can be restored without violating encapsulation; that is, private data remains private.
 One of Apple’s specialized implementations of the Memento pattern is Archiving.